CaelanSHAO/react-movie-labs/movies/README.md

 + Customize the new theme see file theme.js
 + Use of new MUIs such as Box, Pagination, etc.
-+ Implement responsive layout for movie list page Support paging through movie list.
++ Implement responsive layout for movie list page
++ Support paging through movie list.
 + Supports filtering and sorting of movie list to improve user experience.
 + Support adding watchlist and removing watchlist for movies.
-+
++ Enlargement of moviecard on hover with hover
 +
 +
 +